Barcelona transfer news: Kevin-Prince Boateng confirms transfer and hopes to score against Real Madrid | Goal.com

 And while Barcelona have yet to confirm the move, Boateng himself announced the deal in an interview with Sky Sports.

 "Barca, I’m coming!"
-Boateng told Sky Sports."I’m sad to leave Sassuolo but is a great chance."
+Boateng told Sky Sports."I’m sad to leave Sassuolo but this is a great chance."

 The attacker also downplayed previous comments made about Barca's rivals Real Madrid.

-In a 2017 interview, Boateng answered he preferred Real Madrid to Barcelona, while also stating in the past that he could have made it at Real Madrid had he applied himself harder earlier in his career.
+In a 2017 interview, Boateng answered he preferred Real Madrid to Barcelona, while also stating in the past that he could have made it at the Bernabeu had he applied himself harder earlier in his career.

 However, the 31-year-old Boateng says his focus is on his new club, and aiming to find the net against Real Madrid when the two sides next meet in the Spanish capital on March 2.